In this guide, you’ll learn how to:

 , or styles

-- Expand folders to reveal their files.
+.- Expand folders to view their contents.

 Success check: Your selected file opens in a new tab.